Headaches on the Top of Your Head: Causes, Symptoms, and Treatments

 Brain Bleed

-How to Treat Headaches on Top of Your Head
+Effective Treatments for Headaches on Top of the Head

 Treating headaches on the top of your head depends on the underlying cause.
 For tension or stress-related headaches, relaxation techniques and stress management are effective.
 Dehydration-related headaches can be relieved by increasing fluid intake.
 For headaches due to poor posture, correcting posture and ergonomic adjustments help.
 Over-the-counter pain relievers can provide temporary relief.